 Crew wages, maintenance, onboard laundry and all other fixed running costs involved in the yacht’s operation are the responsibility of the owner.
 However, the charterer is responsible for any gratuities.

 ADVANCE PROVISIONING ALLOWANCE EXPLAINED

 Whatever the terms of your charter contract, a charterer should understand how the Advance Provisioning Allowance (APA) works.
-The APA is an amount of about 20 to 25 percent of the charter fee for a “non-inclusive” charter and about five percent for an “all-inclusive” charter.
+The APA is an amount of 20 to 30 percent of the charter fee for a “non-inclusive” charter and about five percent for an “all-inclusive” charter.
 It is sent to the yacht before the charter to provision the yacht according to the charterer’s preferences.

 During the charter, the captain will provide a running account of the usage of the funds and, at the end of the charter, the captain will present a detailed account along with any unused funds in cash.

 If the APA balance runs low during the charter, the client is expected to provide the captain with a sufficient amount in cash to cover the needs for the remainder of the charter.
 Since many charterers prefer not to carry quantities of cash, the charter broker can hold an amount and release it to the captain as needed.

 Remember, planning a superyacht charter should be a fun experience, but to be fully covered you need the right charter broker by your side.
 Once you have chosen your desired yacht, your Northrop & Johnson charter expert will prepare all the necessary paperwork to secure the yacht.
 They will then liaise with the yacht’s captain and together they will arrange every detail.
 From menus to cruising locations to on-shore activities, special needs and dietary requirements, they will ensure you and your guests enjoy the ultimate charter experience.